 Maratha History: 96 Clans of Maratha Community

 Maratha is a warrior community from Deccan Plateau of India.
-They are politically strong in the state of Maharashtra and play a major role in political, cultural, social scenario.
+They are politically strong in the state of Maharashtra and play a major role in political, cultural and social scenario.
 In villages, most of them are cultivators.
-Many like to join administration, armed forces and police.
+Many of them like to join administration, armed forces and police.
+Maratha Regiment and Maratha Light Infantry are two famous regiments of Indian Army and major part of these two regiments are comprised of soldiers from Maratha and related communities.

 Marathas have a long history as the word Marhatta is found in Marhatti Prakrit language from ancient times.
 The word is at least 2000 years old.